DuncanWalter/daggerboard/README.md

 - exact vs loose matches ✅
 - hook for url information ✅
-- prevent potential errors caused by async mutation with promises
+- prevent potential errors caused by async mutation with promises ✅
-- allow for recovery from null routes for more intuitive use
+- allow for recovery from null routes for more intuitive use ✅
-- hook into store support?
-Maybe not useful...
+- get real tests up and running again
-- exact helper function?
+- exact helper function
+- unstack recursion for trace reading
+- clean up code some more (still an early draft)